 12. Multipath Fading¶

-All realistic wireless channels include many “reflectors”, RF signals bounce after all.
-Any object between or near the Tx or Rx can cause additional paths the signal travels along.
+All realistic wireless channels include many “reflectors”, given that RF signals bounce.
+Any object between or near the transmitter (Tx) or receiver (Rx) can cause additional paths the signal travels along.
 Each path experiences a different phase shift (delay) and attenuation (amplitude scaling).
 At the receiver, all of the paths add up.
-They can add up constructively, or destructively, or a mix of both.
+They can add up constructively, destructively, or a mix of both.
 We call this concept of multiple signal paths “multipath”.
 There is the Line-of-Sight (LOS) path, and then all other paths.
 In the example below, we show the LOS path and a single non-LOS path:

 Destructive interference can happen if you get unlucky with how the paths sum together.
 Consider the example above with just two paths.
-Depending on the frequency and the exact distance of the paths, the two paths can be received 180 degrees out of phase, at roughly the same amplitude, causing them to null out each other (depicted below).
+Depending on the frequency and the exact distance of the paths, the two paths can be received 180 degrees out of phase at roughly the same amplitude, causing them to null out each other (depicted below).
 You may have learned about constructive and destructive interference in physics class.
-In wireless, when the paths destructively combine, we call this being in a “deep fade”, because our signal briefly disappears.
+In wireless systems when the paths destructively combine, we call this interference “deep fade” because our signal briefly disappears.

-What usually happens is we get a mix of constructive and destructive interference, and it changes over time as the Rx, Tx, or environment, is moving/changing.
+What tends to happen is we get a mix of constructive and destructive interference, and it changes over time as the Rx, Tx, or environment is moving/changing.
 We use the term “fading” when referring to the effects of a multipath channel changing over time.
-So that’s why we often refer to it as “multipath fading”, it’s really the combination of constructive/destructive interference, and a changing environment.
-What we end up with is an SNR that varies over time; changes are usually on the order of milliseconds to microseconds, depending on how fast the Tx/Rx is moving.
+That’s why we often refer to it as “multipath fading”; it’s really the combination of constructive/destructive interference and a changing environment.
+What we end up with is a SNR that varies over time; changes are usually on the order of milliseconds to microseconds, depending on how fast the Tx/Rx is moving.
 Beneath is a plot of SNR over time in milliseconds that demonstrates multipath fading.

 There are two types of fading from a time domain perspective:

-- Slow Fading: The channel doesn’t change within one packet’s worth of data.
-I.e. a deep null during slow fading will wipe out the whole packet.
+Slow Fading: The channel doesn’t change within one packet’s worth of data.
+That is, a deep null during slow fading will wipe out the whole packet.

 There are also two types of fading from a frequency domain perspective: